With Etsy Purchase Protection for qualifying orders up to $250, Etsy may refund buyers and you’ll keep your earnings if:

 - The order does not meet one or more of the eligibility requirements for Etsy Purchase Protection.

-- The order total is $250 USD or over (or the equivalent of your local currency), including postage and taxes.
+- The order total is over $250 USD (or the equivalent of your local currency), including shipping and taxes.

 - The item doesn’t match the listing description.
 We strongly recommend using accurate photos and descriptions when listing an item.